Carreau/phd-dissertation/parts/part1.rst

 :cite:`Kawska2012` the dense actin gel formed on the bead surface can accumulate stress induce by polymerisation of inner layer until symmetry breaking occurs.
-The gels ruptures on one of the side of the bead, leading to the formation of a comet on the opposite side.
+The gels ruptures on one of the side of the bead, leading to the formation of a comet on the opposite side (:num:`Fig #fig-bead-motility`).

+.. _fig-bead-motility:
 .. figure:: /figs/Plastino-Sykes-2005.png
     :width: 60%